SamG101-Developer/SPP-Primer/Writerside/topics/3-2-Expressions-Operators.md

 ## Operators
 S++ has a large number of operators, which allow for increased readability and minimalism in code.
-There are binary operators, postfix operators, but no unary operators (with 1 minor exception mentioned later).
+There are binary operators, postfix operators, but no unary operators (with one minor exception mentioned later).

 ### Binary operators
 | Operator | Name                            | Class                  | Precedence |